10 Best Performance Air Intake Filters

 Sizing and Capacity

-The first specification to verify is flange diameter.
-Intake tubes are commonly 3-inch, 3.5-inch, or 4-inch, and some universal kits include stepped rubber adapters that cover all three.
-If the flange is too large, the clamp will not seal; too small, and you will choke airflow before the throttle body.
-Measure your intake tube’s outside diameter, then match it to the filter’s flange inner diameter.
+The single most important specification is flange diameter.
+Most universal intake tubes measure 3-inch, 3.5-inch, or 4-inch on the outside, and several kits ship with stepped rubber adapters to span that range.
+If the flange is too large, the hose clamp cannot draw it down to seal; too small, and air leaks around the joint before it ever reaches the media.
+Always measure your intake tube’s outside diameter with calipers and match it to the filter’s flange inner diameter rather than guessing from photos.

 Installation and Setup Considerations